turingH/aera-v3-audit/cheat_list.md

   arithmetic overflow.
 The deposit cap is configured via `setDepositDetails` which requires a non-zero value.
 See `Provisioner.sol` lines 1-2, 384-396, and 920-925.
+- Deposit cap checks use `convertUnitsToNumeraire()` with the current `unitPrice`. `priceAge` caching is only for staleness; price updates during a batch adjust the cap automatically (see `Provisioner.sol` lines 540-545, 598-603 and `PriceAndFeeCalculator.sol` lines 250-267).
 - Guard functions prevent solver tip underflow and deadline bypass.

 ### Transfer Whitelist Mechanics